The Personal Website of Mark W. Dawson

 This excellent film combines humor and drama in ways I've never seen before.
 Far from heavy handed in either department, its notable trait is a kind of circular irony that runs through the film, becoming even more profound in the film's final scenes.
 Garner plays a man whose ideal is cowardice and self-service.
 Faced finally with having to become an official "hero" and wanting no part of it, he has to realize that to be true to himself he has to play this role -- the nobility of any grand gesture of honesty in his cowardice would be too outside of his character!
 Andrews is magnificent and more sexy than usual as Emily, a girl afraid to have any man who's not a coward!
 No sentimentality, just good old dark irony.
 Very well written.
 Good film!

 The Big Country, an epic western movie, has been panned by many critics as good but not great.
 However, I believe that this film is great for its hidden meanings.
 Hidden meanings that are often overlooked by its critics.
-First, a brief overview from IMDB of this move, and then my commentary on its hidden meanings.
+First, a brief overview from IMDB of this movie, and then my commentary on its hidden meanings.

 Retired, wealthy sea Captain James McKay arrives in the vast expanse of the West to marry fiancée Pat Terrill.
 McKay is a man whose values and approach to life are a mystery to the ranchers and ranch foreman Steve Leech takes an immediate dislike to him.
 Pat is spoiled, selfish and controlled by her wealthy father, Major Henry Terrill.
 The Major is involved in a ruthless land war, over watering rights for cattle, with a rough hewn clan led by Rufus Hannassey.
 The land in question is owned by Julie Maragon and both Terrill and Hannassey want it.
 Written by E.W.
 DesMarais.